Tariqyahya123/EksWithTerraform/README.md

 161.131.158.179

 These are values required later.
+&ensp;

-## Step 6: Log in to the bastion host using the public ip noted in step 3.
+## Step 6: Log in to the bastion host using the public ip noted in step 5.
+&ensp;
 ## Step 7: Configure your AWS credentials on the bastion host and pull the kube-config file.

 Use this command to pull the kubeconfig file.